pcwu2022/Obsidian-Vault/Startup/Frameworks and Methods/Financial Forecasting Templates.md

    If the business plans to invest in long-term assets (e.g., equipment, property, software), these expenditures should be included in the forecast.

 8. **Funding Needs**:
-   The template can also include projections for future funding requirements (if any), such as loans or investor contributions, especially if the business anticipates needing external capital.
+   The template can also include projections for future funding requirements (if any), such as loans or [[Investor]] contributions, especially if the business anticipates needing external capital.

 9. **Assumptions**:
    Any assumptions made for the projections, such as sales growth rates, customer [[Acquisition]] costs, and changes in market conditions.